 I think birthday cupcakes are a cool alternative to the normal standard cakes.
-Firstly it’s easier to estimate the serving size with cupcakes (you just need to know how many guests will be there and you address that by making cupcakes in the exact same number, or may be more if your customer requests so).
+Firstly it’s easier to estimate the serving size with cupcakes (you just need to know how many guests will be there and you address that by making cupcakes in the exact same number, or maybe more if your customer requests so).
 Secondly, it’s much easier to serve!
-There is no need for someone to cut the cake and serve.
+There is no need for someone to cut and serve.
 Everyone just takes a cupcake each and help themselves!
-And thirdly, there can be more than one flavor for the cupcakes as opposed to a standard cake where flavor is limited to just one.
+And thirdly, there can be more than one flavor for the cupcakes as opposed to a standard cake where the flavor is limited to just one.

 The only downside to birthday cupcakes, which I think why most people would still prefer standard cakes is the cake cutting part.
 Cutting a cake is more symbolic.
 With cupcakes, there is no cake cutting as it is not necessary when the cakes are already in separate casings!

 Nevertheless, cupcakes are a great choice if you are looking for something out the norm for birthday cakes.